 Some common causes of bruxism are stress, having an aggressive personality, certain medications, a family history of grinding, and simply being young.
 An additional risk factor is having a different disorder that contributes to grinding, such as ADHD, sleep apnea, or night terrors.

 Once you identify that your child might have bruxism, it is time to find out.
-The best way to do so is visiting a St. Louis pediatric dentistry office.
+The best way to do so is by visiting a St. Louis pediatric dentistry office.
 There, the dentist will look at your child’s teeth and decide if they have been grinding or not.
 If they have, you don’t want them to continue suffering from the pain, sensitivity, and poor oral health that come with bruxism.
 Instead, you can discuss your treatment options with the dentist.